Entomology and Plant Pathology

 Research: dogged transformation of recalcitrant fungi, amplification of Medicago truncatula mutants, phylogeographic study of Phymatotrichopsis omnivora .

-Currently: A fitness instructor and pursuing a health management degree in Lyon, France.
+Currently: A fitness instructor, Health Manager and proud mom in Lyon, France.

 Victor Hernandez-Gordillo (2006)